-He said it bothered him, because it was as if the person was suggesting that whatever they had done for him was a problem somehow, because otherwise how did the whole problem thing come into the picture?
-He asked me, “Do you know what I’m talking about?”
+He said it bothered him, because he felt the person was suggesting that whatever they had done for him was a problem somehow.
+Otherwise how did the whole problem thing come into the picture?
+He asked, “Do you know what I’m talking about?”

 I replied, “Completely.
 But the difference is, I don’t have a problem with it.”

-Baby Boomers will make their lives easier if they understand that the younger generations are not suddenly becoming rude (and if you think they are, you have already drifted into old fart territory), but rather have a different rationale for their politeness strategies.
+Baby Boomers will make their lives easier if they understand that the younger generations are not suddenly becoming rude.
+(And if you think they are, you have already drifted into old fart territory.)
+Rather they have a different rationale for their politeness strategies.

 I teach the History of English, among other things.
 On the first day of class I’ll put a sentence from the Anglo-Saxon Chronicle on the board/powerpoint.
 This one is from the year 899: